sgpk242/BrewSheetFiller/README.md

 ***To install:***

 Save file on your computer wherever your want.
-Several things in the code will need to be editted to suit your needs:
+Several things in the code might need to be editted to suit your needs - see the code for commented tips.
-1. Change default field options
-2. Change name of original Brewer's Friend PDF

-See the code for commented tips.

 Finally, install the PyPDF2 and reportlab packages using your command line package manager.